Soumyaditya25/MERNSight-Dashboard/README.md

 ## Introduction

 The MERN Dashboard Project is a robust, full-featured application designed to streamline data management and visualization.
-Built with the MERN stack, it combines a React-based frontend—powered by Nivo for charts and Material-UI for sleek UI components—with a backend driven by Express.js and MongoDB via Mongoose.
+Built with the MERN stack, it combines a React-based frontend—powered by Nivo for charts and Material-UI for sleek UI components—with a back end driven by Express.js and MongoDB via Mongoose.
 Whether you’re tracking sales, managing products, or analyzing customer data, this dashboard provides a centralized solution with multiple tabs tailored to various business needs.
 Its responsive design and theme-switching capabilities ensure accessibility and comfort for all users.

 ---